librenms/librenms/doc/Extensions/Dispatcher-Service.md

 You should not rely on the password for the security of your system.
 See <https://redis.io/topics/security>

+## Memcached (distributed polling)

+LibreNMS still uses memcached for locking daily update processes when using distributed polling.
+So you will still need to configure memecached unless you have updates disabled.

 ## MySQL

 You should already have this, but the pollers do need access to the